 Ideally, a solution should record all user actions to have a complete picture of a user’s experience.
 However, only highly scalable real user monitoring solutions can collect data on all user actions, while less scalable tools have to sample user actions and make inferences from partial data.

-How real user monitoring works
+How does real user monitoring work?

 Real user monitoring works by injecting code into an application to capture metrics while the application is in use.
 Browser-based applications are monitored by injecting JavaScript code that can detect and track page loads as well as XHR requests, which change the UI without triggering a page load.